andrewleesrq/COP4520-G23/README.md

 # Parallel CNN Training
+## Compile Instructions
+Since our project is a Python notebook, you can compile and run it in Google Colab.
+When viewing the file, there is an option to "Run in Google Colab".

 ## Abstract
 Training complex models can take a significant amount of time.
 The purpose of our study is to train a convolutional neural network (CNN) using parallelization to reduce training time.
 We also train a separate CNN sequentially and compare the training time and accuracy of both models.